leportella/studies/DataScience/Exploratory_Analysis.md

 while multivariate methods look at two or more variables at a time to explore relationships. *It is almost always a good idea to perform univariate EDA on each of the components of a multivariate EDA before performing the multivariate EDA* (Seltman, 2015).

+### Univariate Non-graphical EDA (Seltman, 2015)

+* **Central tendency**: The central tendency of a distribution has to do with typical or middle values.
+The commom, useful measures of central tendency are the statistics called mean, median and sometimes mode.

+* **Spread of a distribution**: is an indicator of how far from the center we are stull likely to find data values.
+It includes variance, standard deviation and interquartile range (IQR = Q3-Q1).
+The last is a more robust measure of spread than the variance or standard deviation since few extreme outliers have little or no effect on the IQR.

+* **Skeweness and kurtosis**: skeweness is a measure of asymmetry while kurtosis is a measured of "peakedness" relatvie to the
+Gaussian shape.

+### Univariate Graphical EDA (Seltman, 2015)

+* **Histograms** - histograms are one of the best ways to quickly learn a lot about your data, including central tendency, spread, modality, shape and outliers.
+* **Stem-and-leaf plots** - ometimes easier to make by hand than a histogram, and it tends not to hide any information.
+* **Box-plot** - very good at presenting information about the central tendency, symmetry and skew, as well as outliers, although they can be misleading about aspects such as multimodality.
+*

 ## EDA vs Statistics

 The idea is not to reject probabilistic approaches, but rather considers them within a larger context of the many tools and ideas